AEdgecombe/Camino-Website/journal/day4.md

 > “They say that the best blaze burns brightest when circumstances are at their worst.”
 > – *Howl’s Moving Castle*

-A shorter walk today, which we needed.
-Our legs were sore but manageable.
+A shorter walk today, which we both needed.
+Our legs were sore, but holding up.

-Breakfast was coffee and *pan con aceite y tomate*.
-We crossed the long bridge out of Pontevedra and kept a steady pace.
-The road was easier, less uphill, just quiet.
+Breakfast was coffee and pan con aceite y tomate, as usual.
+We crossed the long bridge out of Pontevedra and settled into a steady rhythm.
+The road was easier—flatter, quieter, less demanding.

-Stopped for lunch—*bocadillo de chorizo* and five pints between us.
-The barman laughed at us but poured them anyway.
+We stopped for lunch along the way, then carried on through gentle woodland paths and small villages.

-Caldas de Reis is a small town, peaceful and slow.
-We’ll rest well here.
-Not much to say—just glad to stop moving for a while.
+Caldas de Reis is peaceful.
+A slow, quiet town.
+We’ll rest here tonight.
+Nothing remarkable to report—just the calm satisfaction of stopping.